Kriti-Data-Business/prediction-model-multilable/Analysis.md

 #### Why it beats CleanLab: You fix the rows that actually hurt your model, not just statistically suspicious ones
 df.iloc[uncertain_idx][['case_reference', 'summary', 'tags_parsed']]\
   .to_csv('needs_review.csv', index=False)
-# → Give this to a domain expert or run through LLM re-labeller